isayanpal/thoughtbook/README.md

-# thoughtBook ✍️
+# ThoughtBook ✍️

-thoughtBook is a blog-writing platform where users can create, organize, and manage their blog posts efficiently.
+ThoughtBook is a blog-writing platform where users can create, organize, and manage their blog posts efficiently.

 ## Features 🌟